Hydration in POTS Is Not Just About Drinking More Water

 Fluid serves as the delivery system for absorption and circulation

+This is not just hydration.
 It is a targeted strategy to improve absorption, retention, and distribution of fluid.

 How to Use